 How to Challenge

-Filing Period: The deadline for filing an application to challenge your assessment has been extended by Nassau County to March 7, 2014 as a result of inclement weather.
+Filing Period: The deadline for filing an application to challenge your assessment is March 2, 2015.

 By Phone: You may request that an Application for Correction of Assessment Form be mailed to you by calling the Assessment Review Commission at (516) 571-3214.